-- Advanced courses offered at the high school level and developed by the International Baccalaureate Office, Geneva - Courses may be used for admission and/or transfer credit purposes.
+- The International Baccalaureate (IB) Program offers advanced courses that individuals can take in designated high schools developed by the International Baccalaureate Office, Geneva. - Courses may be used for admission and/or transfer credit purposes.

 Internship

 An internship is a paid work opportunity that allows students to put their academic education into practice.